bo1929/KRANK/README.md

 #### Input sequences
 The input reference sequences could be any type: assembled sequences (genomes, contigs, scaffolds, etc.) or sets of *k*-mers (but not a mixture of all these them).
-Although for most users it is not practical or useful, it is possible to use an external tool to extract *k*-mer sets, such as Jellyfish, and give *k*-mer sets directly as the input data.
+Although for most users it is neither practical nor useful, it is possible to use an external tool to extract *k*-mer sets, such as Jellyfish, and give *k*-mer sets directly as the input data.
 These references might be in both FASTA and FASTQ format.
 Both `gzip` compressed or raw files are allowed.
 Whatever input type you prefer, you need to provide filepaths or FTP URLs (or a mixture of them).
 All you need is a mapping between taxon IDs (i.e., species ID) and paths/URLs, which will be a tab-separated file.